needle-mirror/com.unity.burst/Documentation~/Burst.md

 Accessing a static readonly managed array has with the following restrictions:

-- It is not allowed to pass this static managed array around (e.g method argument), you have to use it directly
+- You are not allowed to pass this static managed array around (e.g method argument), you have to use it directly.
-- Elements of a readonly static managed arrays should not be modified by a C# code external to jobs, as the Burst compiler is making a readonly copy of the data at compilation time
+- Elements of readonly static managed arrays should not be modified by a C# code external to jobs, as the Burst compiler makes a readonly copy of the data at compilation time.
-- Array of structs are also supported at the condition that the struct constructor doesn't have any control flow (e.g `if`/`else`) or is throwing an exception
+- Array of structs are also supported on the condition that the struct constructor doesn't have any control flow (e.g `if`/`else`) and/or does not throw an exception.
+- You cannot assign to static readonly array fields more than once in a static constructor.
+- You cannot use explicitly laid out structs in static readonly array types.

+Burst will produce the error `BC1361` for any of these static constructors that we cannot support.

 ## Language Support